chrissobolewski/htmm/_notes/Good financial habits.md

 date: 2020-08-26 21:21:10 +0800
 ---

+Habits compound over time.
+Even if you start small today, the returns will increase exponentially over time.

 - [[Spend less than you make]]
 - Maintain an [[Emergency fund]]
 - [[Pay yourself first]]